 zlibcompression algorithm is no longer supported as the value of thelog_transport_compress_funcparameter.
 You must use another compression algorithm instead. - If some tables use the

-zlibcompression algorithm, you must replace the compression algorithm with another supported one or disable compression during the upgrade. - The
+zlibcompression algorithm during the upgrade, you must replace the compression algorithm with another supported one or disable compression during the upgrade. - The

-zlibcompression algorithm is no longer supported as the compression algorithm for OBKV-Table connections.
+zlibcompression algorithm is no longer supported for OBKV-Table connections.
 You must set thetableapi_transport_compress_funcparameter to another compression algorithm.

 - The

-In clusters with ARM architecture or x86 architecture that does not support the AVX2 (Advanced Vector Extensions 2) instruction set, you cannot upgrade from a lower version of V4.3 (V4.3.0, V4.3.1, or V4.3.2) to V4.3.3 or later if columnstore tables have been used or modified to rowstore tables.
+In clusters with ARM architecture or x86 architecture that does not support the AVX2 (Advanced Vector Extensions 2) instruction set, if columnar tables have been used (including scenarios where columnar tables are modified to row-based tables), you cannot upgrade from a lower version of V4.3 (V4.3.0, V4.3.1, or V4.3.2) to V4.3.3 or later.
 This is to prevent data correctness risks after the upgrade.

 Tenants backed up in a cluster of V4.3.2 cannot be restored in a cluster of V4.3.3.

-Starting from V4.2.5 BP3, V4.2.5 BP4, V4.2.5 BP5, V4.3.5 BP1, V4.3.5 BP2, and V4.3.5 BP3, the instruction set requirements for running in an x86 architecture environment are added.
-The OBServer process checks whether the current environment supports the AVX instruction set before startup.
+Starting from V4.2.5 BP3, V4.2.5 BP4, V4.2.5 BP5, V4.3.5 BP1, V4.3.5 BP2, and V4.3.5 BP3, the instruction set requirements for x86 architecture environments are added.
+Before the OBServer process starts, it checks whether the current environment supports the AVX instruction set.
 If the AVX instruction set is not supported, the OBServer process cannot start.
-Upgrading an OBServer process running on an x86 architecture that does not support the AVX instruction set to the above versions will result in the inability to start and roll back.
+Upgrading an OBServer process that does not support the AVX instruction set to one of the above versions will result in the inability to start or roll back.
 Please pay attention to this.

 Note